Fisher Asset Management LLC Sells 41,100 Shares of Knowles Co. (NYSE:KN)

 A number of other hedge funds and other institutional investors have also made changes to their positions in the stock.
 BlackRock Inc. grew its position in Knowles by 5.1% during the third quarter.
 BlackRock Inc. now owns 13,657,900 shares of the communications equipment provider’s stock valued at $203,503,000 after buying an additional 668,634 shares during the period.
 William Blair Investment Management LLC boosted its position in shares of Knowles by 3.3% in the third quarter.
 William Blair Investment Management LLC now owns 1,381,435 shares of the communications equipment provider’s stock worth $20,583,000 after purchasing an additional 44,240 shares during the period.
 Great West Life Assurance Co.
 Can boosted its position in shares of Knowles by 1,066.2% in the third quarter.
 Great West Life Assurance Co.
 Can now owns 1,272,888 shares of the communications equipment provider’s stock worth $13,902,000 after purchasing an additional 1,163,736 shares during the period.
 Arrowstreet Capital Limited Partnership boosted its position in shares of Knowles by 7.2% in the third quarter.
 Arrowstreet Capital Limited Partnership now owns 1,219,619 shares of the communications equipment provider’s stock worth $18,172,000 after purchasing an additional 81,592 shares during the period.
 Finally, Charles Schwab Investment Management Inc. boosted its position in shares of Knowles by 0.7% in the third quarter.
 Charles Schwab Investment Management Inc. now owns 811,751 shares of the communications equipment provider’s stock worth $12,096,000 after purchasing an additional 5,999 shares during the period.
 Institutional investors own 96.17% of the company’s stock.

 A number of research firms have weighed in on KN.
-Zacks Investment Research upgraded shares of Knowles from a “hold” rating to a “strong-buy” rating and set a $22.00 price target for the company in a research report on Wednesday, January 13th.
+Roth Capital upped their price target on shares of Knowles from $20.00 to $23.00 and gave the stock a “buy” rating in a research report on Tuesday, January 12th.
+Craig Hallum upped their price target on shares of Knowles from $20.00 to $23.00 and gave the stock a “buy” rating in a research report on Tuesday, January 12th.
 Lake Street Capital upped their price target on shares of Knowles from $17.00 to $20.00 and gave the stock a “buy” rating in a research report on Wednesday, October 14th.
-Colliers Securities reiterated a “neutral” rating on shares of Knowles in a research report on Thursday, January 28th.
-Craig Hallum upped their target price on shares of Knowles from $20.00 to $23.00 and gave the stock a “buy” rating in a research report on Tuesday, January 12th.
-Finally, Roth Capital raised their target price on shares of Knowles from $20.00 to $23.00 and gave the company a “buy” rating in a research note on Tuesday, January 12th.
+Colliers Securities reissued a “neutral” rating on shares of Knowles in a report on Thursday, January 28th.
+Finally, Zacks Investment Research raised shares of Knowles from a “hold” rating to a “strong-buy” rating and set a $22.00 target price for the company in a research note on Wednesday, January 13th.
 One investment analyst has rated the stock with a hold rating, five have issued a buy rating and one has issued a strong buy rating to the stock.
 The company currently has an average rating of “Buy” and a consensus target price of $21.67.

 Shares of Knowles stock opened at $20.18 on Wednesday.
 The firm has a market cap of $1.85 billion, a price-to-earnings ratio of -504.37, a PEG ratio of 1.95 and a beta of 1.41.
 The business has a 50-day moving average price of $18.75 and a 200-day moving average price of $16.51.
 The company has a quick ratio of 1.99, a current ratio of 3.15 and a debt-to-equity ratio of 0.17.
 Knowles Co. has a twelve month low of $11.10 and a twelve month high of $20.53.